conversejs/converse.js/docs/source/builds.rst

 * Also, the CSS files in the ``./css`` directory will be minified.

-The Javascript build files are contained in the ``./dist`` directory:
+The JavaScript build files are contained in the ``./dist`` directory:

 .. code-block:: bash